Lead Guitar Solo Lesson – Phrasing Over The Barline

 There are 2 great ways to practice modulating pitch function to play more creative lead guitar solo licks:

 Idea 1: Create a chord progression where chords have one or more note in common.
 Then use your lead guitar improvisation skills to play over it – holding out common tones over chords as they go by.

 This means you have to think in advance about what the common tones are.

-And then create guitar licks that emphasize those common tones.
+And then create lead guitar solo licks that emphasize those common tones.

 Idea #2: Record (or find online) a static drone.
 A drone is just a single pitch you sustain for a long time.